10 Taipei Beaches and Coastal Parks Worth Checking Out

 Baishanwan (白沙灣) literally means “White Sand Bay”, although the sand is more light brown, much like at Qianshuiwan.

-Despite being slightly further, Baishawan is very popular, and in summer rows of makeshift white tents line the beach.
 For restaurants besides Dazzler’s, there a few but not as many choices as at Qianshuiwan.
-You can rent surfboards here, but for better surf, I’d suggest heading to Wai Ao (#5 below).
+You can rent surfboards here, but for better surf, I’d suggest heading to Wai Ao (see below).
 You can also pay a little money to hose yourself off with fresh water at the surf shop after your swim.

 Baishawan is located just before Fuguijiao / Fugui Cape (富貴角), the northernmost tip of Taiwan, where you can find a lighthouse and some pleasant hiking trails, though it can be quite windy!

-On the west side of Fugui Cape sits Fuji harbor (富基漁港), where, like any harbor in Taiwan, you can find plenty of seafood restaurants.
-On the east side of the cape is Laomei Green Reef (老梅綠石槽), where bright green algae covers rows of rocks on the coast.
-It’s a very popular spot for local photographers.
+On the eastern side of the cape is Laomei Green Reef (老梅綠石槽), where bright green algae covers rows of rocks on the coast.
+This is best seen in spring (February to May, but April and May are best).
+It’s a very popular spot among local photographers.
 Be careful, as the rocks can be very slippery!

-Where to stay at Baishwan:
+Where to stay at Baishwan3

 Chill Chill House (see on Agoda / Booking / TripAdvisor ) sits on a nice vantage point on the eastern end of the beach, with direct access to the beach.
 Some rooms have beach views, and they provide floating ducks, unicorns, and other beach toys, so it’s also a good spot if you’ve got kids.

-Dawulun Lovers’ Beach & Waimushan
+Dawulun Lovers’ Beach (Waimushan)

 Dawulun occupies a pretty spot beside a small fishing harbor.
 It is just off highway 2, which runs around the north coast.
 Drivers on the highway pass right over the beach without even realizing it’s hiding down there.
 The beach is small but the sand is soft, water is very clear, and the mountains backing the beach give it a secluded feel.